Rio Tinto sees rosy future for diamonds despite end of Argyle

 The pink diamond tenders have been held annually since 1984.

-Diamond specialists say the pink colour is thought to be created by a twist within the atomic lattice during formation more than a billion years ago.
+Diamond specialists say the pink color is thought to be created by a twist within the atomic lattice during formation more than a billion years ago.

 Other diamond miners, which have long excelled at marketing, are chasing margins.
-The world’s biggest producer by volume, Alrosa, which also has some pink stones, is marketing naturally occurring fluorescent diamonds.
+The world’s biggest producer by volume, Alrosa (ALRS.MM), which also has some pink stones, is marketing naturally occurring fluorescent diamonds.

-Rebecca Foerster, president of Alrosa in the United States, the world’s leading diamond market, said Argyle’s closure should boost the price of pink stones and help Alrosa achieve “a significant market share of coloured diamonds”, adding that the impact on the overall diamond market would be limited.
-(Reporting by Barbara Lewis; Editing by Dale Hudson)
+Rebecca Foerster, president of Alrosa in the United States, the world’s leading diamond market, said Argyle’s closure should boost the price of pink stones and help Alrosa achieve “a significant market share of colored diamonds”, adding that the impact on the overall diamond market would be limited.